rafaeleliasrb/nestedLogic/README.md

 ```

 <p align="justify">
 The latter solution the If statements are placed in a more appropriate place.
-Design patterns can be a good solution for nested ifs that look complicated
+Design patterns can be a good solution for nested ifs that look complicated.
 </p>

 ## Conclusion